New Perspectives on 17-Century Natick

 Please meet at the entrance to Natick's Town Hall at the corner of Park Street.

 Tours last 60 minutes and are capped at 12 people.
-Advanced registration is required.
+Tickets are $10 per person.
+Children under 12 are free.
+Purchase tickets here.

 This event is FREE and open to the public.
-Please register in advance here and let us know you’re coming.
+Please register here in advance.

 Copies of the book will be available at the Bacon Free Library.